auristor/sro-auristor-client/README.md

 ---

-###  KMOD Driver Container Configuration
+##  KMOD Driver Container Configuration

 The AuriStorFS SpecialResource guarantees that a cache manager is running on each node in the OpenShift cluster.
-A  "DriverContainer"  is run in a Pod on each node which has a cache manager configured in the same manner as it would on any machine.
+A  "DriverContainer"  is run as a Pod on each node.
+The DriverContainer is responsibeich installs the AuriStorFS cache manager.
+The AuriStorFS Cache Manager installed through the Driver Container uses the same configuration files, keytabs, etc and in the same way that it would be configured any machine.

 AuriStor provides DriverContainer Images for each AuriStorFS/Linux-kernel version pair.
 It is only necessary to configure the SpecialResource with the desired AuriStorFS KMOD version.
 SRO (via NFD) provides the kernel version to the SpecialResource which automatically selects the appropriate AuriStorFS DriverContainer image for the node.

 All necessary AuriStorFS cache manager configuration files (yfs-client.conf, cellservdb.conf, etc, keytabs, etc) are mapped into the DriverContainer on a per-directory basis via  Kubernetes ConfigMap and Secret objects (see mapVolumes fields)

-####  set.kmodDriverContainer  Fields
+###  **set.kmodDriverContainer** Fields
 -   **image:**
 	-   **auristorRegistry**: The Container Registry where the Driver Container Images are located
 	-   **auristorKmodVersion**: The AuriStorFS kernel module version